tomcarbon/dogecoinmultisig/README.md

 The first wallet was the Dogecoin Banking Suite.
 Over time, more wallets and other functionalities accumulated onto the site.

-TripleShibe is a functionality requiring 3 public keys, in order to preside over various types of multisigs (1/1, 1/2, 2/2, 1/3, 2/3, 3/3), these are displayed on a single page and are controlled by 3 WIF (Private) Keys.
+TripleShibe is a functionality requiring 3 public keys, in order to preside over various types of multisigs (1/1, 1/2, 2/2, 1/3, 2/3, 3/3), these are controlled by 3 WIF (Private) Keys.

 Quatroshibe is a functionality requiring 4 public keys, providing access to various x/4 multisigs.